Shubham0315/Kubernetes/Probes/README.md

   - path: /health will make request to http://IP:port/health

 - Port :- Container port to which probe should take HTTP request.
 Must match a port exposed by container

+- In above yml send HTTPGET request to / on port 80